 Arriving out of the blue in a spacecraft with one humanoid alien companion, Gort remains motionless in front of its spacecraft whilst the authorities attempt to examine the structure — much like passers-by stand and stare up at the grotesque Walkie-Talkie structure.

-Although designed to be benign, the invincible robot Gort targets people and objects in its vicinity with a heat-ray concealed in its narrow visor.
-This is not unlike certain phenomena associated with the Walkie-Talkie building, at least in its early days, which I’ll get to later.
+Although designed to be benign, the invincible robot Gort targets people and objects in its vicinity with a heat-ray concealed in its narrow visor — not unlike a phenomenon associated with the Walkie-Talkie building, at least in its early days, which I’ll get to later.

 Credit: Twentieth Century Fox

 It’s all about the base

 The Walkie-Talkie building is unlike anything else you will see in London and you cannot not see it.
 The other skyscrapers nearby that once raised eyebrows and blood pressures themselves look relatively tame in comparison.

 The building was designed by Rafael Viñoly.
 Inside, above the cool stone-clad lobby, are 34 storeys of floor to ceiling glass-fronted office space, topped by a four level drinking and dining experience.
 These top levels of so-called landscaped Sky Garden include public viewing decks full of eastern, western, northern and southern viewing promise.

 I once read that you have to be ‘lucky’ to get into the Sky Garden, even on one of the bookable free public slots.
 I’m not sure I would describe it as luck.
 Like James Stewart’s character Scottie in Alfred Hitchcock’s film Vertigo, I suffer from acrophobia, which means experiencing the literally dizzying heights of a skyscraper’s viewing deck is off the cards.

-But one afternoon in early January 2020, I found myself in the vicinity of the Walkie-Talkie and was inexplicably drawn inside…
+But one afternoon in early January 2020, I was walking past the Walkie-Talkie and was inexplicably drawn inside…